-For those who suffer from the long term effects of acne, confidence can begin to plummet and cause a severe emotional impact.
+For those who suffer from the long term effects of acne, losing confidence and other negative emotional results are a common occurrence, according to the American Academy of Dermatology.
 In developmental years, this can seem like the end-all-be-all of your entire existence.
 Otherwise social and bubbly teenagers can find themselves to be more shy and introverted.
 Some may experience bullying over their acne, further exacerbating their confidence issues and pushing them deeper into emotional vulnerability and depression.

-Teenagehood and Beyond
+Teenage-hood and Beyond

 While quite strong for teenagers, the emotional impact of acne can weigh on any age.
 Low self-esteem can cause people to withdraw from their social life, allow ambitions to go un-pursued, and give up on romantic interests for fear of being seen as “ugly.”
 Energy levels drop, phones and messages go unanswered, and suddenly acne symptoms look a lot more like depression than you may realize.